randruc/Lazuli/doc/CStyleAndConventions.md

 ```

 This applies for all control statements that involve code sections:
-if, else, for, while, do
+if, else, for, while, do.

 For if-else blocks, the else keyword must be on the same line than the braces.